Writing a Freelancer.com proposal that actually gets a reply is a skill, and like any skill it has a structure.

 Next is the credibility paragraph, which should not be a wall of self-description.
 One short sentence is enough:

-"I have built three production dashboards in this exact stack, including one that handles 10K transactions per day."
+"I've built three production dashboards in this exact stack, including one that handles 10K transactions per day."

 Specifics beat superlatives.
 "Production-grade," "extensive experience," and "very fast turnaround" are noise.
 Numbers, technologies, and outcomes are signal.